X-Cops: Filming and post-production

-The episode was one of two X-Files episodes to take place in real time (that is, the events in the episode are presented at the same rate that the audience experiences them), with the other being the sixth season episode "Triangle".
 Due to the nature of the shooting schedule, the episode was relatively cheap to film and production moved at a quick pace.
 Initially, the actors struggled with the new cinéma vérité style of the episode, and several takes were needed for scenes during the first few days, but these problems receded as taping progressed.
 On one night, three-and-a-half pages of script were shot in only two hours; the normal rate for The X-Files was three to four pages a day.
 Both Watkins and Mills likened the filming process to live theater, with the former noting, "In a sense, we were doing theater: we were doing an act or half of a whole act in one take."
 Anderson called the performance "fun" to shoot, and highlighted "Scully getting pissed off at the camera crew" as her favorite part to play.
 She further noted that "it was interesting to make the adjustment to playing something more real than you might play for television."

-Although recorded to create the illusion that events occurred in real time, the episode employed several camera tricks and effects.
+Although recorded to create the illusion that scenes were recorded in single takes, the episode employed several camera tricks and effects.
 For the opening shot, a "surreptitious cut" helped to replace actor Judson Mills with a stunt person when the cop car is overturned by the monster.
 Usually, an episode of The X-Files required editors to make between 800–1200 film cuts, but "X-Cops" only required 45.
 During post-production, a minor argument broke out between Vince Gilligan and the network.
 Originally, Gilligan did not want the X-Files logo to appear at any time during the episode.
 He stressed that he wanted "X-Cops" to feel like an "episode of Cops that happened to involve Mulder and Scully."
 The network, fearing that people would not understand that "X-Cops" was actually an episode of The X-Files, vetoed this idea.
 A compromise was eventually reached: the episode would open with the Cops theme song, but The X-Files credits would also appear after the opening scene.
 In addition, the commercial bumpers would feature red and blue lights flashing across The X-Files logo while dialogue is heard in the background, in a similar fashion to the Cops logo.
 The episode also features a disclaimer at the beginning informing viewers that the episode is a special installment of The X-Files to prevent watchers from thinking that the show "has been preempted this week by Cops".